ilmari-h/rustmd/README.md

 Converts markdown into a syntax tree of tokens with the help of [nom](https://github.com/Geal/nom), a library for writing parsers.

+To build the web-app front-end/demo page, run `yarn install && yarn build`.
+Then run `yarn dev` to serve the page.
+The web frontend requires the `wasm-pack` binary to be installed.

 ## Memory safety

 Achieving memory safety is a core feature of Rust.
 Rust allows (forces) the programmer to explicitly handle potentially unsafe situations.
 Eg. an indexation into an array will produce either a value or instance of `Error`.
 The programmer is encouraged to handle the `Error`-case by having to check for an `Error` value before accessing the result of the operation.
 The only other alternative is to call `unwrap` on a potentially unsafe operation.
 If this operation produces an `Error`, since it's not being  handled the program will immediately panic terminating itself.